bregman-arie/devops-exercises/exercises/kubernetes/README.md

 <summary>What are some use cases for using Network Policies?</summary><br><b>

   - Security:  You want to prevent from everyone to communicate with a certain pod for security reasons
-  - Controling network traffic: You would like to deny network flow between two specific nodes
+  - Controlling network traffic: You would like to deny network flow between two specific nodes
 </b></details>

 <details>